Fourier Transform#

 plt.tight_layout()

-We can also apply the one dimensional FFT to to a two-dimensional signal (along one of the first axis)
+We can also apply the one dimensional FFT to a two-dimensional signal (along one of the first axis)

 dt = 0.005